rpoplawski/hackathon/README.md

 ##Features
 - names of employees
 - department in which employees work
-- years of employees are employed
+- years employees are employed
 - position of employee
 - work status of employee is either "full-time" or "part-time"
 - employee pay is either "hourly" or "salary"